Short bowel syndrome is a complication that can occur in people who have a large part or all of their small intestine removed.

 If you are malnourished, your doctor may give you food, fluid, and electrolytes through an IV.
 You will be advised to gradually increase your caloric intake and avoid certain foods.
 Initially, your diet will be high-protein, low-fat, and lactose-free.

 In addition to changing your diet, you may need to take vitamin and mineral supplements.
 Antidiarrheal medications and medications that slow the contraction and relaxation of the intestinal muscles can also slow your digestion so you can absorb more nutrients.
-Depending on your symptoms, your doctor may prescribe an H2 antagonist, a proton pump inhibitor,
+Depending on your symptoms, your doctor may prescribe an H-2 blocker, a proton pump inhibitor,

-There is no known way to prevent short bowel syndrome.
+There are no current guidelines to prevent short bowel syndrome.

 Short bowel syndrome.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: